As salam walakum,

 - urticaria (red rash)

-- all side effects seemed to be mild and resolved without discontinuation of treatment.
-There was a study done for 170 women with 20mg daily, and others had a placebo. for three menstrual cycles.
+- All side effects seemed to be mild and resolved without discontinuation of treatment.
+A study was done for 170 women with 20mg daily, and others had a placebo for three menstrual cycles.
 The side effects were similar in the herb and to those with the placebo.

 For Oral (adults)